-Discretionary (Family) Trusts
+Discretionary Family Trusts (2021 Update)

 What is a Discretionary Trust?

+A trust is a relationship where someone ( the trustee) is under an obligation to hold property for the benefit of another person (the beneficiaries).
 In a discretionary trust (sometimes called a ‘family trust’), the trustee has the power to determine which beneficiaries receive the property or assets from the trust and how much each is to receive.
-The discretionary power of the trustee is limited to a nominated class of beneficiaries that are outlined in the trust.
+The discretionary power of the trustee only applies to a nominated class of beneficiaries which are in the trust.

-o Estate planning for the benefit of members of the “family group” in the event of an unexpected death.
+- Estate planning for the benefit of members of the “family group” in the event of an unexpected death.

-o Flexible and easy distribution of trust income and capital.
+- Flexible and easy distribution of trust income and capital.

-Steps to setting up a Discretionary Trusts
+How to set up a Discretionary Trust

 The trustee (a person or legal entity) is the legal owner of the trust property.
 Although not having beneficial interest, the main obligation of the trustee is to manage the discretionary trust in accordance with the terms.